 How to manage your money

-Pick up some helpful hints on how to keep track of your finances at university
+Keep track of your finances at university

 It's a good idea to plan your finances before you start your course.
 By budgeting what you're likely to spend, you'll be able to successfully manage your money while you're living and studying in Portsmouth.
 Planning ahead might even make your money go that little bit further.

 Your exact costs will depend on your personal situation and lifestyle, but in most cases, you'll need to budget for £1,023 per month to cover your living costs, not including your tuition fees.